When your child is sick in preschool

 Small scaly patch on the skin surrounded by a pink ring.

 Hand, foot and mouth

 Starts with blisters that begin as small red dots on hands and feet, as well as in or around the mouth.

 Vomiting or diarrhoea.

+Head lice are tiny insects that live among human hairs.
 Don’t be alarmed if an outbreak occurs.
 Head lice are not dangerous and are easy to manage.
 Having head lice is not a reflection on your child’s level of personal hygiene.